markh-de/KiVar/README.md

 ###### Evaluation

 All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and Choice.
-Properties _not_ defined in any of the component's Choices are kept in their original state. <!-- todo mention that this is a major change vs. 0.1.x? -->
+Properties _not_ defined in any of the component's Choices are kept in their original state.

 ###### Attribute Properties